What will we be doing at a Tire Rack Street Survival school?

-- The student must have had the permit for a minimum of ½ the time required by the state issuing the permit (not the state where the school venue is located).
-For example, if the permit must be held for 6 months before the driver can take their driving test, then the student must have had the permit a minimum of 3 months.
+We would like any student who has a permit to have had their permit for a minimum of ½ the time required by the state holding jurisdiction over that permit, (not the state that the school is located in) i.e. if the permit must be held for 6 months before the driver can take their driving test, then the student must have had the permit a minimum of 3 months.

 Who are the school instructors?